 SERC research extends to other sites around the world.
 In addition to the Romberg Tiburon Center on San Francisco Bay, a branch of SERC’s Marine Invasions Laboratory, SERC ecologists have worked in places such as Alaska, Florida, Belize, Panama, the United Arab Emirates, and the Ross Sea off the coast of Antarctica.

 SERC explains environmental science in ways that change how people view the biosphere, inspiring them to be responsible stewards of the Earth.
 SERC staff and volunteers lead hands-on education programs for grades K-12 that align with the Next Generation Science Standards (NGSS).
 Teachers can also take advantage of SERC's professional development programs.
-Adults can learn directly from scientists at SERC's free monthly evening lecture series, or go even deeper by working alongside the ecologists as citizen scientists.
-The campus is open for drop-in visitors, school groups, and citizen scientists to learn about the natural world and join in ecological research.
+Adults can learn directly from scientists at SERC's free monthly evening lecture series, or go even deeper by working alongside the ecologists as volunteer scientists.
+The campus is open for drop-in visitors, school groups, and volunteer scientists to learn about the natural world and join in ecological research.

 SERC aims to find solutions to the urgent environmental issues in the daily news.
 A few key accomplishments include: